 You can instantly understand user intent with long-tail keywords.
 Having a page rank at the top is the primary focus of SEO professionals, but for the website owner, that is just the start.
 Increased conversions are the real goal, whether it is getting people to buy, subscribe, or click.

 Going back to our bed bugs, with the keywords that all of the sites are going for, “bed bugs,” you have little idea of the user’s intent.
 Whereas with “home remedies for bed bugs,” you have a much better idea.
 You can almost always be certain of what users want without having to run A/B tests.
 Across all efforts, your ROI will be influenced directly and you will be able to be more successful with your conversions once you know user intent.
+If you want a guide on DIY SEO then visit our page for tips and tricks.

 The Many Benefits of Long-Tail Keywords

 Unlike the core keywords, there is not a bull’s eye on the long-tail keyword searches.
 This means you will have less competition for those coveted first page results.
 Plus, due to result relevancy, you will also have a higher conversion rate.
-This has the added bonuses of lower bounce rates, better time on page metrics, and happier visitors.
+This has the added bonuses of lower bounce rates, better time-on-page metrics, and happier visitors.

 In summary, people are looking for direct answers using their smartphones.
 By using long-tail keywords, your site will come up high in the search.
 Consequently, we are in the midst of a long-tail keyword resurgence.
 Managing the data of short-tail and long-tail keywords can be challenging at scale.
 If you need help with your long-tail keywords, contact Web Design San Diego and see why we are also the best SEO in San Diego.